Skip to content

 AdvantagesπŸ”—

-These advantages are mainly for BetonQuest, but it is also very useful for 3rd party integrations.
+These features were mainly made for BetonQuest, but are also very useful for 3rd party integrations.

 In-Game Logging